Paragon Banking Group Executes Share Buyback - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Paragon Banking Group PLC has executed a share buyback program, purchasing 55,000 of its ordinary shares at a volume-weighted average price of 948.9792p per share.
-This move is part of a larger £50 million buyback initiative announced in June 2025, aimed at optimizing the company’s capital structure and potentially enhancing shareholder value.
+Paragon Banking Group PLC has executed a share buyback transaction, purchasing 55,000 of its ordinary shares at an average price of 938.5592p as part of a £50 million buyback program.
+This move is likely to impact the company’s share value and market perception by reducing the number of shares in circulation, thereby potentially increasing shareholder value.

-The most recent analyst rating on (GB:PAG) stock is a Buy with a £950.00 price target.
-To see the full list of analyst forecasts on Paragon Banking Group PLC stock, see the GB:PAG Stock Forecast page.

 Spark’s Take on GB:PAG Stock